How to send or request money with Zelle

 How to use Zelle to send and request money

-You’ll then be prompted to review the information before the funds are sent or the request goes through.
-This is a good time to double-check that you have the correct email address or phone number for the recipient, especially when sending money.
+- Conduct one last look to make sure the transaction details are correct.
+You’ll typically have one final chance to review the information before the funds are sent or the request is completed.
+This is a good time to double-check that you have the right email address or phone number for the recipient, especially when sending money.
 If you send it to the wrong person, there’s no guarantee that you’ll get those funds back.

 Bottom line